C.F. Martin used many bridge designs on his guitars. Here we

 While the pin style bridge is generally associated with steel string

-strings close to 100 years before introducing steet string
+to 100 years before the introduction of Martin's steel string guitars.

-fretwire saddle similar to those on the Stauffer "moustache" bridges.
+similar to those on the Stauffer "moustache" bridges.
+Some have

 Many early Martin and Martin & Coupa guitars have a pyramid "tie"